pachyderm/docs/content/latest/concepts/advanced-concepts/deferred-processing.md

 ## Configure a Staging Branch in an Input repository

-When you want to load data into Pachyderm without triggering a pipeline, you can upload it to a staging branch and then submit accumulated changes in one batch by re-pointing the `HEAD` of your `master` branch to a commit in the staging branch.
+When you want to load data into MLDM without triggering a pipeline, you can upload it to a staging branch and then submit accumulated changes in one batch by re-pointing the `HEAD` of your `master` branch to a commit in the staging branch.